-I personally don’t think there is one hard and fast rule on how often a couple in a long distance relationship should talk to each other.
-It really depends on your situation: your relationship, time difference, priorities, work schedule and more.
+I don’t think there is one hard and fast rule.
+It depends on your situation: your relationship, time difference, priorities, work schedule if you have children etc.

-However often you decide to talk to one another, thanks to the internet and communication apps like Skype and Facetime, the ease with which we can talk, chat and speak face to face on our phones and our computers can make the distance and gap feel a little narrower. so take advantage of it and make sure to download and setup accounts on the devices you plan on using to communicate to one another with.
+Thanks to the internet and communication apps like Skype, messenger Whatsapp and Facetime, the ease with which you can talk, chat and speak face to face on your smartphones and computers can make the distance and gap feel a little narrower.
+It’s also cost effective to use these internet based apps, unlike expensive

 3-Manage your expectations- Don’t make assumptions about how things will work:

-You’re not a mind reader and neither is your significant other.
-Communicate early and often about what you expect your long distance relationship to look like to avoid hurt feelings and misunderstandings.
+You’re not a mind reader, and neither is your significant other.
+Communicate early and often about what you expect your

 4-Schedule Regular visits and use your time wisely